Homebrew/legacy-homebrew/Library/Homebrew/manpages/brew.1.md

     By default, version information is displayed in interactive shells, and suppressed otherwise.

-    If `--quiet` is passed, list only the names of outdated brews (takes precedence over `--verbose`).
+    If `--quiet` is passed, list only the names of outdated formulae (takes precedence over `--verbose`).

     If `--verbose` is passed, display detailed version information.